 Risk and benchmark performance of Portfolio

-The Portfolio holds a higher content of equities compared to the Cautious Portfolios, but less than the Adventurous Portfolios (we currently do not offer ethical versions of these portfolios).
-Currently the Portfolio holds approximately 20% in assets such as fixed interest and absolute return funds, with the rest in equity funds which can include property.
+The Portfolio holds a higher content of equities compared to the Cautious Portfolio, but less than the Adventurous Portfolio.
+Currently the Portfolio holds approximately 15% in assets such as fixed interest and absolute return funds, with the rest in equity funds which can include property.
 We believe this is the best way to provide potential upside growth as well as providing equal weight between risk and reward.

 For more information click here